 Primary Cell: The MCG cell, operating on the primary frequency, in which the UE either performs the initial connection establishment procedure or initiates the connection re-establishment procedure.

 Primary SCG Cell: For dual connectivity operation, the SCG cell in which the UE performs random access when performing the Reconfiguration with Sync procedure.

+PUCCH SCell: An SCell configured with PUCCH.

 RLC bearer configuration: The lower layer part of the radio bearer configuration comprising the RLC and logical channel configurations.